 - Have a bucket of sand, supply of water and a working fire extinguisher on hand.

 - Only adults (18 years or over) should handle the fireworks.
-If you are impaired (alcohol or drugs) do not handle the fireworks.
+If you are impaired (alcohol or drugs) do not handle them.

-- Light only one firework item at a time.
+- Light only one item at a time.